-As it signaled its intent in May (notice available here), on June 14, 2016, the Securities and Exchange Commission (the Commission) issued an Order (available here) adjusting the net worth threshold for qualification as a “qualified client” under Rule 205-3 under the Investment Advisers Act of 1940, as amended (the Advisers Act).
-That Rule (available here) exempts a registered investment adviser (and its affiliates) from the prohibition against charging capital gains-based fees as long as the client being charged the fee is a “qualified client.”
+As it signaled its intent in May (notice, Performance-Based Investment Advisory Fees), on June 14, 2016, the Securities and Exchange Commission (the Commission) issued an Order (Click here for the order, Order Approving Adjustment for Inflation of the Dollar Amount Tests in Rule) adjusting the net worth threshold for qualification as a “qualified client” under Rule 205-3 under the Investment Advisers Act of 1940, as amended (the Advisers Act).
+That Rule (Title 17: Commodity and Securities Exchanges) exempts a registered investment adviser (and its affiliates) from the prohibition against charging capital gains-based fees as long as the client being charged the fee is a “qualified client.”
 Such fees include, for example, carried interest and/or promote interest payments and, in the context of certain private funds (including many hedge funds, private equity funds, venture capital funds and real estate funds, among others), each investor may be considered a “client” needing to meet the threshold of being a “qualified client.”
 Presently, a “qualified client” includes a person that has at least $1,000,000 in assets under management of the investment adviser (the AUM test) as well as a person with a net worth of more than $2,000,000 (the net worth test).

 The 2010 Dodd-Frank Act requires, commencing in 2011, that the Commission review these thresholds every five years and, if necessary, make adjustments for inflation (in $100,000 increments).
 Following the most recent review, the Commission left the AUM test unchanged, but is raising the threshold for the net worth test to $2,100,000.
 This change is effective Aug.
 15, 2016.
 The Order states that, subject to the transition rules incorporated into Rule 205-3 itself, the adjustment will not apply retroactively to contractual relationships entered into prior to the effective date.